ChristianSch/checkBTC/README.md

 -----------
 * A timestamp of the last data refresh is shown as a tooltip of the menuItem
 * data is now retrieved from MtGox
-* animation of course is now available
+* animation of course change is now available

 Version 1.0.1